Logo primary

 Allelopathic nature of Eucalyptus Globulus

-Posted by Steven Lauwers almost 11 years ago
+Posted by Steven Lauwers over 11 years ago

 Our new home is surrounded by blue gum trees (Eucalyptus Globulus) and all of our neighbors have indicated that absolutely nothing grows under these trees.
 Sounds like a challenge